Web Analytics

 [pdf] Cimpian, A., & Markman, E. M. (2005).
 The absence of a shape bias in childrens word learning.
 Developmental Psychology, 41(6), 1003–1019.

-[pdf] Bailey, A. H., Dembroff, R., Wodak, D., Ikizer, E. G., & Cimpian, A. (in press).
-People's beliefs about pronouns reflect both the language they speak and their ideologies.
-Journal of Experimental Psychology: General.
+[pdf] Bailey, A. H., Dembroff, R., Wodak, D., Ikizer, E. G., & Cimpian, A. (2024).
+People’s beliefs about pronouns reflect both the language they speak and their ideologies.
+Journal of Experimental Psychology: General, 153(5), 1388–1406.

 [pdf] Bailey, A. H., Williams, A., Poddar, A., & Cimpian, A. (in press).
 Intersectional male-centric and White-centric biases in collective concepts.
 Personality and Social Psychology Bulletin.

 [pdf] Goudeau, S., Stephens, N. M., Markus, H. R., Darnon, C., Croizet, J.-C., & Cimpian, A. (in press).
 What causes social class disparities in education?
 The role of the mismatches between academic contexts and working-class socialization contexts and how the effects of these mismatches are explained.
-Psychological Review
+Psychological Review.

 [pdf] Renoux, M., Goudeau, S., Alexopoulos, T., Bouquet, C. A., & Cimpian, A. (2024).
 The inherence bias in preschoolers’ explanations for achievement differences: Replication and extension. npj Science of Learning, 9, 10.